mongodb/stitch-js-sdk/packages/browser/sdk/README.md

 logged in anonymously as user 58c5d6ebb9ede022a3d75050
 ```

+#### Using BSON and Extended JSON

+This library depends on [mongodb-stitch-bson](https://www.npmjs.com/package/mongodb-stitch-bson) and [mongodb-stitch-extjson](https://www.npmjs.com/package/mongodb-stitch-extjson).
+Usage of both can be see on the respective READMEs.

 #### Executing a function
 1. Once logged in, executing a function happens via the `StitchAppClient`'s `callFunction()` method